ayush-bhadola/doc-qna-langchain-phi-3-app-no-history-awareness/readme.md

     pip install faiss-cpu
     ```
     (In this example, faiss-gpu was used.)
-3. Download the model from the provided link and place it in the 'models' folder in your working directory.
+3. Download the model from the provided link and place it in the **models** folder in your working directory.
 Model download link: [Model Download Link](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/blob/main/Phi-3-mini-4k-instruct-q4.gguf)
-4. Place your text data in the 'data' folder.
+4. Place your text data in the **data** folder.
 (Example: text data of docx, pdf, and txt formats)
 5. Run your AI application using the following command:
     ```
     streamlit run app_ui.py